HACManchester/documentation/docs/Membership/user_guide.md

 The getting started guide below gives you some more in-depth details on the sysytem and how to use it.

+## Signing up
+If you'd like to join Hackspace Manchester, you can sign up at https://members.hacman.org.uk/register

+When you've signed up, you'll be asked to set up a Direct Debit with our payment provider, GoCardless.
+We will not see any of your bank or card details, this is all done securely by GoCardless.

+When you have set up a payment, you will be posted a fob to the address you entered when you signed up.
+Instructions are enclosed onto how to get going, but can be found at hacman.org.uk/welcome

 ## Access and logging in
 To access the members system visit https://members.hacman.org.uk and click the login button.
 If this is your first time using the system you will need to reset your password.
 To do this click the